-ADVICE FOR CANDIDATES FROM THE EXAMINATION REPORT:
+ADVICE FOR CANDIDATES FROM THE EXAMINATION REPORT 2023:

-- Examine syllabus points closely, ensuring that you can state, define, and explain chemistry terminology contained within them. - Read questions carefully to determine what is required in your answer. - Ensure that you use correct chemistry terminology, and your answers are concise and appropriate. - Include units in your calculations where appropriate, even if it is not explicitly requested in the question. - Convert masses to grams, if required, in calculations and check that you are transferring numbers correctly from the question and through each part of the calculation. - Use the spare pages to plan longer written responses. - Know how organic homologous series react with other molecules and ensure you can draw full structures with all bonds attached between the correct elements in the structure. - When asked to construct a graph, ensure that scales are appropriate and sensible, axes have a title and units (where appropriate), the graph has a title describing both variables, points are plotted in the correct location and that the line/curve of best fit is smooth, not simply from the first point to the last. - When discussing reasoning for acidic/basic solutions due to salts, ensure you discuss hydroxide/hydronium ion balances in your reasoning. - Ensure you focus on the chemistry that is occurring in situations such as dissolving, discussing intermolecular forces that are predominantly participating.
-Do not use statements such as 'like dissolves like'. - \circ State the words in an acronym in full the first time you use it in a response. - \circ $\,$ Use ionic equations where appropriate in solution chemistry. - Check balancing of equations including charges. - Ensure you can give explicit properties of primary standard. - Fully define and give appropriate examples for systematic and random errors.
+- Examine syllabus points closely including Science as a Human Endeavour ensuring that you can state, define, and explain chemistry terminology contained within them. - o Read questions carefully to determine what is required in your answer. - Construct answers that are concise and appropriate, rather than writing everything you know about the concept, not necessarily answering the question. - Ensure you know the difference between condensed and molecular formula and can write them appropriately when required. - When writing lonic equations, check for balancing of both atoms and charges. - Know how organic homologous series react with other molecules and ensure you can draw full structures with all bonds attached between the correct elements in the structure. - When writing observations for chemical reactions, ensure that you include all observations from before the chemicals react through to final products.
+Observations should not include the names of the chemicals, nor metals described as a metal. - Do not use arrows for increase or decrease or left or right in written answers. - Ensure the correct use of arrows in chemical reactions. - When discussing reasoning for acidic/basic solutions due to salts, ensure you discuss hydroxide/hydronium ion balances in your reasoning. - Ensure you focus on the chemistry that is occurring in situations such as dissolving, discussing intermolecular forces that are predominantly participating.
+Do not use statements such as 'like dissolves like'. - State the words in an acronym in full the first time you use it in a response. - Check balancing of equations including charges. - Ensure you can give explicit properties of primary standard. - Ensure you describe correct corrosion prevention methods that are appropriate to the scenario. - o Fully define and give appropriate examples for systematic and random errors.